What You Should Know When Choosing A Child Therapist For Your Child

 Medically reviewed by Andrea Brant, LMHC

-A child therapist is trained to address mental illness, emotional dysregulation, and behavioral patterns in children.
+The training child focused therapists receive allows them to address the possibility of mental illness, the display of emotional dysregulation, and the behavioral patterns of children.

 While Children's Mental Health Awareness Week is celebrated every first week of May, it can be advantageous to know the importance of children's mental health at any time of the year.
 Across the US, many children receive mental health services each year.
 In 2019, 10% of children between the ages of five and 17 participated in child counseling with a mental health professional.
 Of that number, many were young children.
 The source found that 10.8% of young children between the ages of five and 11 had received treatment through therapy, medication, or a combination.